TangentFoxy/FindingMusic/ReadMe.md

   updating the database, sue me) (note: this script has an issue with tracks with special characters in their names, I am not sure of the cause)

-(Note: I'm sure I've downloaded many tracks that aren't marked as downloaded.)
+(I'm also sure I've downloaded many tracks that aren't marked as downloaded.)

 ## music.lua